Branching random walk with non-local competition: Proof of Proposition

 \subsection{Proof of Proposition~\ref{prop:upperbound} (coming down from infinity)}

 Take a particle configuration $\xi$ consisting of a finite number of particles.
-We first introduce a convenient construction of the BRWNLC process on the time interval $[0,1]$, building on the construction using the BRW trees with resiliences in Section~\ref{sec:construction}.
+We first introduce a convenient construction of the BRWNLC process (with some jump rate $\gamma$, jump kernel $p$ and competition kernel $\Lambda$) on the time interval $[0,1]$, building on the construction using the BRW trees with resiliences in Section~\ref{sec:construction}.

 Take $K_1>0$ a large constant and $c_0\in (0,1)$ a small constant to be fixed later.
 We let $\xi_0=\xi$, and on the time interval $[0,1-c_0]$, we simply define the BRWNLC process $(\xi_t)_{t\in [0,1-c_0]}$ using (for example) the construction in Section~\ref{sec:construction}.
 From time $1-c_0$ onwards, the details of the construction will be important and we will split the particles into blue and red particles.